Why spend big bucks for a more sophisticated wrench which you will probably only use seconds out of the year?

 Large Frame Dan Wesson Barrel Tool

-For you SuperMag revolver owners as far as I know, the SuperMag Dan Wesson is just a large frame revolver with an extended cylinder.
+For you SuperMag revolver owners, the SuperMag Dan Wesson is just a large frame revolver with an extended cylinder.
 So in theory, this large frame wrench should fit those Dan Wesson revolvers as well.
 You will need to take the plastic protective nipple off to fit the .357 and .375 SuperMags.

-Click below to buy with Paypal: Price: $43.00 with free shipping in USA
+Click below to buy with Paypal: Price: (out of stock) with free shipping in USA

 Dan Wesson Compensated Barrel Tool